dreamgrove/dreamgrove/content/balance/Compendium.md

 <br>[Sizzling Seafood Medley](https://www.wowhead.com/item=197784/sizzling-seafood-medley): Provides more total stats and can be worth over Intellect.
 <br>[Thousandbone Tongueslicer](https://www.wowhead.com/item=197786/thousandbone-tongueslicer): Provides more total stats and can be worth over Intellect.

-<br>The secondary food can be better as you aquire more gear, they provide more total stats than the main stat one.
+<br>The secondary food can be better as you acquire more gear, they provide more total stats than the main stat one.
 Sim your character to see what is best for you.